-Why do American health care professionals refer to these people as TWAs?
+Why do American healthcare professionals refer to these people as TWAs?
 Well, because as the name implies, they kill people with surprising regularity, due to either incompetence or indifference.
-More often, they injure patients daily, by totally unnecessary procedures, and the rob insurance carriers blind, as they dip into the well of the U.S. healthcare money trough.
+More often, they injure patients daily, by totally unnecessary procedures, and then rob insurance carriers blind, as they dip into the well of the U.S. healthcare money trough.

-And, we regret to tell you that the sheer numbers of Third World Assassins welcomed into naive American communities are jaw-dropping.
+And, we regret to tell you, the sheer numbers of Third World Assassins welcomed into naive American communities are jaw-dropping.
 Land of opportunity?
 You be the judge.
-Here’s one:
+Here’s just one:

-Doctor Jonathan Agbebiyi, age 62, of Sterling Heights, Michigan, has now been convicted of six counts of health care fraud, and one count of conspiracy.
+Doctor Jonathan Agbebiyi, age 62, of Sterling Heights, Michigan, has now been convicted on 6 counts of Healthcare Fraud and one count of Conspiracy.
 Agbebiyi, you see, was a staff physician at three different clinics that operated in Livonia, Michigan between 2007 – 2010: Blessed Medical Clinic; Alpha Omega Medical Clinic; and Manuel Medical Clinic.

-According to U.S. Attorney Barbara L. McQuade, “This particular doctor exposed patients to totally unnecessary nerve testing for no other purpose than to generate money for himself.
+“This particular doctor exposed patients to totally unnecessary nerve testing for no other purpose than to generate money for himself.
 In these cases he billed the Medicare program for millions of dollars.
-We are grateful for the hard work of investigators, who uncovered this betrayal of medical ethics and theft of taxpayer funds.”
+We are grateful for the hard work of investigators, who uncovered this betrayal of medical ethics and theft of taxpayer funds.” ( U.S. Attorney Barbara L. McQuade)

-Evidence at trial revealed that thousands of patients were recruited by being lured by illegal drugs, cash payments, and fast food.
-All three clinics then billed the Medicare program for thousands of diagnostic tests that were medically unnecessary.
+Evidence at trial revealed that thousands of patients were recruited by being lured by illegal drugs, cash payments and fast food.
+All 3 clinics then billed the Medicare program for thousands of diagnostic tests that were totally unnecessary.